How to Calculate Profit on Shopify (The Complete Guide)

 Formula: Net Revenue = Gross Revenue - Discounts - Returns and Refunds + Shipping Revenue Collected

-This step is where most merchants understate their real cost structure.
+This is where most merchants understate their real cost structure.

 Discounts hurt more than they look.
-A 20% discount code on a $60 product does not cost $12.
+A 20% discount code on a $60 product doesn't just cost you $12.
 It costs $12 plus whatever you pay to fulfill, market, and operate behind that discounted order.
+The downstream cost of the discount compounds through every margin layer below.

-Refunds have two costs: the revenue reversal and the fulfillment cost already incurred.
+Refunds carry two costs: the revenue reversal and the fulfillment cost you've already incurred.
 Both come out of margin.
-Tracking refund volume by product is one of the highest-leverage diagnostics available to a Shopify store.
+Tracking refund volume by product is one of the highest-value diagnostics available to any Shopify store.

 Shipping revenue (what you charge customers for delivery) goes back in here.
 Many stores subsidize shipping at a loss.
 This step reveals by how much.

-Net Revenue is the baseline for every profit calculation that follows.
-All cost deductions apply here.
-Not to GMV.
+Net revenue is the baseline for every profit calculation that follows.
+All cost deductions from here on apply to net revenue, not GMV.

-A quick note on taxes collected and duties: some merchants want to see these in their P&L for reporting purposes.
-They can be added back as a separate Total Revenue line.
-But do not use Total Revenue as the basis for profit calculations.
+A quick note on taxes and duties: some merchants want these in their P&L for reporting purposes.
+They can be added as a separate Total Revenue line.
+But don't use Total Revenue as the basis for profit calculations.
 Net Revenue is the right denominator.

-Step 3: Calculate Gross Profit (Contribution Margin 1)
+Step 3: How Do You Calculate Gross Profit (CM1) on Shopify?

 Formula: CM1 = Net Revenue - Product COGS

-COGS (Cost of Goods Sold) includes everything it costs to get the product into inventory: manufacturing or wholesale cost, inbound freight, import duties, quality inspection fees.
-If it is a cost that exists because you have the product, it belongs here.
+COGS (Cost of Goods Sold) includes everything it costs to get the product into inventory: manufacturing or wholesale cost, inbound freight, import duties, and quality inspection fees.
+If a cost exists because you have the product, it belongs in COGS.

 What to watch:

-Fulfillment expenses include: outbound shipping cost per order, packaging and handling, return handling costs, payment processing fees, and any applicable tariffs.
+Fulfillment costs include outbound shipping cost per order, packaging and handling, return handling costs, payment processing fees, and any applicable tariffs.

 What CM2 tells you:

 If CM2 is negative, the product costs more to make and deliver than the revenue it generates, before a single dollar of marketing has been spent.
-That is not a marketing problem.
-That is a product or pricing problem.
+That's not a marketing problem.
+That's a product or pricing problem.

 If CM2 is positive but thin, you have very little room to run paid acquisition.
-The ad spend math will not work.
+The ad spends math simply won't work.

 This is the layer where platform ROAS numbers become dangerous.
 Meta might report a 4x ROAS on a campaign.
 Google might report 3.5x on another.
-Add them together and you have apparently generated 3.7x your revenue, except you haven't.
+Add them together and you've apparently generated 3.7x your ad spend in revenue, except you haven't.
 Both platforms take partial credit for the same orders.
 The actual blended return is lower, often significantly.

-The right question at CM3 is not "what is my ROAS?"
-It is: "after paying for every product, every shipment, and every ad dollar, how much is left per order?"
+The right question at CM3 isn't "what is my ROAS?"
+It's: "after paying for every product, every shipment, and every marketing dollar, how much is left per order?"

 Take two stores, both at $90,000 GMV.

-Step 6: Calculate Net Profit (The Number You Actually Keep)
+Step 6: How Do You Calculate Net Profit on Shopify?

 Formula: Net Profit = CM3 - Operating Expenses

-Operating expenses include: employee salaries and contractor fees, software subscriptions, warehouse or office rent, professional service fees, and any non-ad marketing costs not captured in CM3.
+Operating expenses include employee salaries and contractor fees, software subscriptions, warehouse or office rent, and professional service fees.
+Marketing costs don't belong here; they're already captured in CM3.

 Operating expenses are where autopilot erodes profitability.
 Monthly SaaS subscriptions accumulate.
 Retainers renew.
-The $299/month tool that was useful in Q1 is still billing in Q4.
-Most merchants can find $1,000-3,000/month in operating expense reduction without removing anything critical, simply by auditing what is running.
+The $299 per month tool that was useful in Q1 is still billing in Q4.
+From what we've seen, most merchants can find $1,000 to $3,000 per month in operating expense reduction without removing anything critical, simply by auditing what's actually running.

 Net Profit Margin = Net Profit / Net Revenue

-Here is how the complete funnel plays out across two stores with identical starting revenue.
+Here's how the complete profit funnel plays out across two stores with identical starting revenue.
+These are estimated figures to illustrate how costs stack.
+Your specific numbers will depend on your category, pricing, and operations.

 Line Item | Store A | Store B |